 A few tips for any work from home option

-- If you are going to be doing it as a proper business or if you generate a fair income, you need to register and declare tax.
+- If you are going to look at making money from home as a proper business or if you generate a fair income, you’ll need to register as a business and declare your income for tax purposes.
 Keep all your receipts as there will be many things you can claim on tax, including a portion of your mortgage and bills, since you work from home.
 You need to earn enough to pay tax for anything to actually be tax deductible though.

 - Social networking is one of the best ways to get your product or services out there.

 - If you want to sell things but can’t post them look into couriers.
 Sometime they work out cheaper.

 - Think about what you like doing and are good at, then go from there.